Print Friendly and PDF

 garam masala 1/2 tsp

-sliced coconut 2 tbsp
+sliced coconut (thenga kothu) 2 tbsps

 salt

-ghee 2 tbsp
+ghee 2 tbsps

-curry leaves a sprig(thandu)
+curry leaves, a sprig(thandu)

 Method